hpal007/business-data-aggregator-au/README.md

 ### `cc_table`

 This table stores data extracted from the Common Crawl web archive.
+TODO - need to change from infer
 **DDL:**
 ```sql
 CREATE TABLE cc_table (